 - Board appointments effective 01 Sep 2021 were, Professor Colin Buxton (reappointed), Dr Chris Calogeras, Dr Saranne Cooke (reappointed), Suzi Hullick, Boris Musa, Alex Ogg, and Dr Lyndal Thorburn. - Dr Kate Brooks, Katie Hodson-Thomas, Mark King, John Lloyd, and Dr Lesley MacLeod retired. - FRDC signed on as a partner in the Marine Bioproducts Cooperative Research Centre (MBCRC) bringing three seaweed-related research projects it had underway into the MBCRC program.
 Two projects are investigating the use of seaweeds in water treatment processes, with the third project investigating year-round seaweed propagation.
 Additionally, researchers have identified that the active cultivation of the red seaweed Asparagopsis could reduce methane emissions by 90 per cent or more, when fed as a dietary supplement to cattle.
 The MBCRC consolidated and coordinated Australian seaweed-related research to make the best use of available resources and share knowledge.
 When Australian Government funding of \$59m over 10 years is combined with contributions from industry partners, the MBCRC is a \$270 million initiative.
-See https://mbcrc.com - FRDC established the IMAS and CSIRO Salmonid Science Alliance and held a public meeting to showcase salmon science in Hobart in June 2022. - FRDC launched the 'Adaptation of fisheries management handbook to climate change' and funded a follow-up project to deliver implementation training. - FRDC partnered with Seafood Industry Australia (SIA) to obtain funding from the federal agriculture department's AgUP54 grant program for a national digital seafood industry platform.
+See https://mbcrc.com - FRDC established the IMAS and CSIRO Salmonid Science Alliance and held a public meeting to showcase salmon science in Hobart in June 2022. - FRDC launched the 'Adaptation of fisheries management handbook to climate change' and funded a follow-up project to deliver implementation training. - FRDC partnered with Seafood Industry Australia (SIA) to obtain funding from the federal agriculture department's AgUP63 grant program for a national digital seafood industry platform.
 The grant was to support a capability and capacity building investment plan linked to the recommendations relevant to RDCs in the federal National Agricultural Workforce Strategy and associated Roadmap.
-FRDC also became a leading partner in the Australian AgriFood Data Exchange initiative, a consortium of partners to collaboratively design, select/implement and build a trusted industry-wide data exchange that can be governed and owned by industry. - As per its 2020-23 Workforce Plan, FRDC completed a major restructure of its business, under five general managers: General Manager Finance and Business; General Manager Information Communications Technology and Digitisation; General Manager Research and Development
+FRDC also became a leading partner in the Australian AgriFood Data Exchange initiative, a consortium of partners to collaboratively design, select/implement and build a trusted industry-wide data exchange that can be governed and owned by industry. - As per its 2020-23 Workforce Plan, FRDC completed a major restructure of its business, under five general managers: General Manager Finance and Business; General Manager Information Communications Technology and Digitisation; General Manager Research and Development Investment; General Manager Stakeholder Engagement (responsible for corporate affairs, communications, and significantly the Extension Officer Network, one extension officer in each of the jurisdictions) and General Manager Strategy and Innovation (responsible for planning, cross-functional issues, and the development and maintenance of strategic partnerships).
+This grew the team to 40 people.
+The extension officers were recruited in early 2022 to engage directly with people and organisations involved in fishing and aquaculture so as to extend FRDC R&D outputs and incorporate input from these stakeholders into FRDC's R&D priorities.
+FRDC also began the process of filling its Indigenous graduate position.

-54 AgUP provides grants to co-fund industry-led (agriculture, fisheries and forestry) initiatives aimed at supporting jobs and retaining the Australian workforce by building skills, establishing and enhancing career progression pathways and mentoring opportunities.
+63 AgUP provides grants to co-fund industry-led (agriculture, fisheries and forestry) initiatives aimed at supporting jobs and retaining the Australian workforce by building skills, establishing and enhancing career progression pathways and mentoring opportunities.